“Life is not always perfect. Like a road, it has many bends, ups and down, but that’s its beauty.” – Amit Ray

 We grew up hearing that we could achieve anything that we set our minds to and that we deserve the best that life has to offer.
 Yet, like a relentless heavyweight boxer, life knocks those fantasies out of us until we finally give in to the reality that life can never be perfect in the way that we envisioned.

-Most people today will mention one or more of the following if you ask them to define a perfect life: lots of money and “stuff”, beauty, intelligence, plenty of leisure time, a stress and worry-free existence, attractive partners, and any other superficial things.
+Most people today will mention one or more of the following if you ask them to define a perfect life: lots of money and ‘stuff;, beauty, intelligence, plenty of leisure time, attractive partners, and any other superficial things.

 While it’s perfectly fine to desire these things, we shouldn’t interpret the lack of them to be indicative of an imperfect life.
 If we’re overly attached to these illusory and transient sources of happiness, we can never be truly fulfilled.
 The great Buddha once said that happiness does not depend on what you have and who you are, it relies on what and how you think.

-Perfection should not be predicated on ownership and achievements, but on the state of our inner world.
-Perfection is not something that you fabricate in the outside world but it is a condition that you cultivate in your inner world.
-An internal state of perfection is attained by fostering feelings of peace, tranquility, balance, joy, present-moment awareness, acceptance and equanimity.
+Perfection should not be predicated on our possessions and achievements, but on the state of our inner world.
+Perfection is not something that you fabricate on the outside but it is a condition that you cultivate on the inside.
+An internal state of perfection is attained by fostering feelings of peace, tranquility and joy.

 You can craft a sense of spiritual perfection in your life by adopting the following practices: